 Jointly Provided by the American Psychiatric Association and the Missouri Psychiatric Physicians Association

-Deadline for registrations is September 17, 2021
+Deadline for online registrations is April 22, 2022

 Date and Time

 8:30 – 9:30 am – “The Prodrome and Schizophrenia Risk States: Assessment, Management and Treatment Resources”

 1. Identify the difference between clinical high risk for psychosis and the prodrome.

 2. Identify the types of clinical high-risk syndromes, and their assessment.

 3. Describe intervention for those with prodromal symptoms and local treatment resources.